🍃 Return to Vitality: Explore 4 Consecutive Sessions, Receive Your 5th as a Gift ~ Ends April 30th, 2026 🍃

 3 min read

-I have been quite taken aback at the amount of positive feedback I am receiving from clients who have shared how refreshingly different and beneficial their treatment experience has been for them.
+I have been quite taken aback at the amount of positive feedback from clients who have shared how refreshingly different and profoundly beneficial our treatment approach has been for them.

 As a Clinical Massage Therapist trained in Nova Scotia, Canada it is interesting to see how massage is generally perceived as a form of relaxation in the UK.
 In Canada, it is an essential part of the healthcare system to the extent that it was added to Canada’s express entry priority list of essential healthcare occupations in early 2025.
 This major difference has compelled me to share what Clinical Massage is and how it can be of support to people on their health journey.

 In general, Massage Therapy is therapeutic in nature.
-On one hand, most people may have experienced a relaxation massage at a spa, focusing on stress reduction, alleviating tension using techniques such as Swedish or hot stone massage and aromatherapy.
+On one hand, people typically experience a relaxation massage at a spa, focusing on stress reduction and alleviating tension using techniques such as Swedish or hot stone massage and aromatherapy.
 While relaxation based massage techniques are an essential foundational component of healing, a clinical massage therapy approach then adds a more specific focus on addressing existing acute or chronic health conditions, injuries or pain.

 This is best achieved through: